-In addition to short-term problems like those listed above, diabetes can also cause long-term complications in some people, including heart disease, stroke, vision impairment, and kidney damage.
-Diabetes can also cause other problems throughout the body in the blood vessels, nerves, and gums.
-These problems don't usually show up in kids or teens with type 1 diabetes who have had the disease for only a few years.
-However, they can occur in adulthood in some people with diabetes, particularly those who haven't managed or controlled their diabetes properly.
+In addition to short-term problems like those listed above, diabetes also can cause long-term complications in some people, including heart disease, stroke, vision impairment, and kidney damage.
+Diabetes also can cause other problems throughout the body in the blood vessels, nerves, and gums.
+These problems don't usually affect kids or teens with type 1 diabetes who have had the disease for only a few years.
+But they can appear in adulthood in some people with diabetes, particularly those who haven't managed or controlled their diabetes well.

 There's good news, though — proper treatment can stop or control these diabetes symptoms and reduce the risk of long-term problems.
 Doctors can say for sure if a person has diabetes by testing blood samples for glucose.
 If you think your child has symptoms of diabetes, talk to your doctor.

-If the diagnosis of diabetes is suspected or confirmed, the doctor may refer your child to a pediatric endocrinologist, a doctor who specializes in the diagnosis and treatment of kids with diseases of the endocrine system, such as diabetes and growth disorders.
+If diabetes is suspected or confirmed, the doctor may refer your child to a pediatric endocrinologist, a doctor who specializes in the diagnosis and treatment of kids with diseases of the endocrine system, such as diabetes and growth disorders.